andrewdavies-net/mq-test-instance/app/overlays/development/app-qmgr1/applicationset.md

 This application set should load everything in the development environment under the "app" app type and then component appqmgr, finally will load cluster ({{name}}) based on placement defined this is link

+Need to highlight where each component is

+QMGR
+QUEUE
+CHANNEL